uebenedikt/stock_project/README.md

 The plot above shows results from an earlier version of the program.

 ## Challenges
 I'm currently working on a way to reduce the huge drop that happens in 2014-2015.
-The suspected reason for this undesired behaviour are undetected stock splits, which lead to wrong stock prices.
+The suspected reason for this undesired behaviour are undetected share splits, which lead to wrong share prices (ie 10 shares become 1 share with 10x the value).
 Notice for example in the 2013-2015 plot, how sometimes the random strategies just randomly spike.
+This might have a huge impact on the ensemble estimator.